infobloxopen/terraform-provider-bloxone/docs/data-sources/td_network_lists.md

 <a id="nestedatt--results"></a>
 ### Nested Schema for `results`

+Required:

+- `items` (List of String) The list of networks' CIDRs that are subject for malicious attacks protection.
+- `name` (String) The name of the network list.

 Optional:

 - `description` (String) The brief description for the network list.
-- `items` (List of String) The list of networks' CIDRs that are subject for malicious attacks protection.
-- `name` (String) The name of the network list.

 Read-Only: